craigerskine/browser-home/README.md

 `./node_modules/.bin/gulp`

-A browser window will open and the changes you make in the `css`, `js`, `index.html` will auto reload the browser instance.
+A browser window will open and the changes you make in the `css`, `js`, `index.html`, `tailwind.js`, etc. will auto reload the browser instance.

+Upload the contents of the `live` folder to your web host for your own personal version.